 PART B - INDEPENDENT LIVING SERVICES

-State: New Hampshire FISCAL YEARS: 2021-2023
+State: New Hampshire

-Effective Date: October 1, 2020

 Modification Prepared: 6/27/23

+Effective Date:

+October 1, 2023-September 30, 2024

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number (OMB 0985-0044).
 Public reporting burden for this collection of information is estimated to average 240 hours per response, including time for gathering and maintaining the data needed and completing and reviewing the collection of information.
 The obligation to respond to this collection is required to receive financial assistance under Title VII of the Rehabilitation Act of 1973, as amended.